 Customer service is at the heart of offering a wholesome customer experience, and chatbots provide a path for doing so in times of uncertainty.
 Chatbots are not only is resolving customer queries but also providing valuable customer insights to companies, dictating them in developing successful marketing strategies for the future.

 Luckily, with chatbots, one doesn’t need to have a comprehensive understanding of adopting tech in business operations.
 Its code-free functionality makes it easy for everyone to use and deploy, with just needing the correct conversational script.
-As a result, small businesses quickly adopt bot to offer continuous customer service, especially when they don’t have full-time employees working in the office.
+As a result, small businesses quickly adopt bots to offer continuous customer service, especially when they don’t have full-time employees working in the office.

 The pandemic surged the use of chatbot technology across various industries globally.
-Apart from their regular benefits, chatbots delivered more and fulfilled their core value of providing information in the absence of humans.
+Apart from their regular benefits, Covid-19 chatbots delivered more and fulfilled their core value of providing information in the absence of humans.
 Their true potential was realized when the world craved the right information, and bots gave it to them when they needed it the most.
 During health emergencies and empty offices, we witnessed how the customer was still heard and cared for.
 As we move beyond this pandemic, it is apparent that chatbot adoption will continue to grow to maximize the benefits of a highly connected and information-driven world.
 While we are still witnessing and recovering from a situation we didn’t see coming, chatbots are thriving and are getting embraced like never before.